How I Proposed – A Guide to Asking

 Looking back, proposing taught me more than I could have imagined about love, self-trust, and alignment:

-• That what we fear people will think of us often is our own self-judgment projected outward.
+• That what we fear people think of us is often our own self-judgment projected outward.

 • That it’s never as weird as we think it is.
 Most people find bravery contagious.